mitarthpathak/DevStack/README.md

 # DevTask (DevStack)

 A Spring Boot REST API for managing personal tasks, secured with JWT-based authentication.
-Each user registers/logs in and manages their own set of tasks.
+Each user registers/logs in and manages their own set of tasks, used many to one relation and postgreSQL for database

 ## Tech Stack